TERREMEMBER/znbase/docs/content/v2.1/reference/configuration/yugabyted.md

 ---
-title: yugabyted reference
+title: ZNbased reference
-headerTitle: yugabyted
+headerTitle: ZNbased
-linkTitle: yugabyted
+linkTitle: ZNbased
-description: Use yugabyted to simplify creating, running, and managing yb-tserver and yb-master servers.
+description: Use ZNbased to simplify creating, running, and managing yb-tserver and yb-master servers.
 beta: /latest/faq/general/#what-is-the-definition-of-the-beta-feature-tag
 block_indexing: true
 menu:
   v2.1:
-    identifier: yugabyted
+    identifier: ZNbased
     parent: configuration
     weight: 2451
 isTocNested: true
 showAsideToc: true
 ---

-`yugabyted` is a new database server that acts as a parent server across the [`yb-tserver`](../yb-tserver) and [`yb-master`](../yb-master) servers.
-Since its inception, YugabyteDB has relied on a 2-server architecture with YB-TServers managing the data and YB-Masters managing the metadata.
-However, this can introduce a burden on new users who want to get started right away. yugabyted is the answer to this user need.
-It also adds a new UI similar to the Yugabyte Platform UI so that users can experience a richer data placement map and metrics dashboard.
+`ZNbased` is a new database server that acts as a parent server across the [`yb-tserver`](../yb-tserver) and [`yb-master`](../yb-master) servers.
+Since its inception, ZNbaseDB has relied on a 2-server architecture with YB-TServers managing the data and YB-Masters managing the metadata.
+However, this can introduce a burden on new users who want to get started right away.
+ZNbased is the answer to this user need.
+It also adds a new UI similar to the ZNbase Platform UI so that users can experience a richer data placement map and metrics dashboard.

-The `yugabyted` executable file is located in the YugabyteDB home's `bin` directory.
+The `ZNbased` executable file is located in the ZNbaseDB home's `bin` directory.

 {{< note title="Note" >}}

-yugabyted currently supports creating a 1-node cluster only.
+ZNbased currently supports creating a 1-node cluster only.
 Ability to create multi-node clusters is under active development.

 - For local multi-node clusters, use [`yb-ctl`](../../../admin/yb-ctl).